shuozhixu/AID_2026/README.md

 ### Basic structural parameters

-Lattice parameter and elastic constants of an alloy at 0 K and 300 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).
+Lattice parameter and elastic constants at 0 K and 300 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).

 ### GSFE

-The GSFE curve on the {111} plane in an FCC crystal or on the basal plane in an HCP crystal can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).
+The GSFE curve on the {111} plane in an FCC lattice or on the basal plane in an HCP lattce at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).

 20 slip planes are considered in each structure.

 ### LSR

-LSR of an edge dislocation or of a screw dislocation in an alloy can be calculated following [a previous project](https://github.com/shuozhixu/Metals_2025).
+LSR of an edge dislocation or of a screw dislocation at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/Metals_2025).

 20 LSR are calculated for each dislocation type in each structure.